Thomas Hoepker

 Thomas Martin Renatus Hoepker (German: Thomas Höpker; 10 June 1936 – 10 July 2024) was a German photographer and member of Magnum Photos.
 He was known for stylish color photo features, working from the 1960s for Stern and Geo on assignments around the globe as a photojournalist with a desire to photograph human conditions.
 He made an iconic pair of images of boxer Muhammad Ali, and a controversial photograph of people with the 9/11 World Trade Center destruction in the background, View from Williamsburg, Brooklyn, on Manhattan, 9/11.

 Life and career

 Hoepker was born in Munich on 10 June 1936, the son of journalist Wolfgang Höpker and Sigrid von Klösterlein.
 The family moved to Albertaich after their apartment in Mandlstraße was bombed during World War Two.

 He first began taking pictures when he received an old 9 × 12 glass plate camera from his grandfather for his 14th birthday.
 He developed his prints in his family's kitchen and bathroom, and began to earn a little money by selling pictures to friends and classmates.
-Hoepker studied art history and archaeology from 1956 to 1959 at LMU München and the University of Göttingen, where he learned about understanding images and composition.
+Hoepker studied art history and archaeology from 1956 to 1959 at the Ludwig-Maximilians-Universität München and the University of Göttingen, where he learned about understanding images and composition.
 During his studies, he continued to photograph and sell images to help finance his education.
 He left university without graduating.